Sorceriv/QVA/README.md

 # qva
 Qualys Vulnerability Assistant

+-30/04/2024

+--Added front-end but a lot of missing stuffs like float on role should not be float.
+Added textsimilarity as well as gpt model(doesn't work currently due to API key not being free anymore.
+Save and load for dataset

 -29/04/2024

 --Fixed issue regarding the deprecation of pandas method.
 Added text similarity.
 Updated the saving and loading logic of the model.